-Find the annual mean wages for paralegals and legal assistants in popular cities by clicking on the markers in the map below.
+Find the annual mean wages for Chefs and Head Cooks in popular cities by clicking on the markers in the map below.
 All salary data is taken from the U.S. Bureau of Labor Statistics.